Eauix/Super-Tux-Additions/README.md

 # Super-Tux-Custom-Stuff
-Here i will add everything I made for this game, like levels, tilesets, scripts and addons
+Here i will add everything I created or added to work inside the game, like levels, tilesets, scripts and addons